betaflight/betaflight/docs/Rx.md

 ```
 After flash "10ch Timer Mod i6 Updater", it is passible to get RSSI signal on selected Aux channel from FS-i6 Err sensor.

-It is possible to use ibus RX and ibus telemetry on only one port of the hardware UART.
+It is possible to use IBUS RX and IBUS telemetry on only one port of the hardware UART.
 More information in Telemetry.md.

 ## MultiWii serial protocol (MSP)